Rust Quickstart

 Setup

-Setting up just requires you to install cargo-dist and then run cargo dist init
+Setting up just requires you to install dist and then run dist init

 in your Cargo workspace.
-This command interactively walks you through configuration options, and should be run again whenever you want to change your settings or want to update cargo-dist.
+This command interactively walks you through configuration options, and should be run again whenever you want to change your settings or want to update dist.

 is designed to be rerun over and over, and will preserve your settings while handling any necessary updates and migrations.
 Always Be Initing.